rohan908/team-o-copy/readme.md

 Packages contains packages that the front/back end rely on, including code they share.
 Changes to `Packages` will automatically be reflected in both the front and back ends

-### scripts

-This folder contains utility scripts used by the Yarn scripts:

-- `commandRunner.mjs` exports a function to execute an array of shell commands in sequence.
-- `fix.mjs` cleans the Yarn cache, removes `node_modules`, reinstalls dependencies, and rebuilds the development environment.
-- `sync.mjs` automatically syncs the current branch with the latest `main` branch by committing, pushing, fetching `main`, merging it in, and pushing the result.